SAakash-001/Alumni-form/README.md

 # Alumni-form
-Alumni Form using html and css to Run the file just download the folder and run Index.html
+Alumni Form using HTML and CSS

+To Run the file - Download the folder and run Index.html